Receive messages (webhook)

 # Other webhook events

-Beacon event Indicates that a user is within the reception range of the Beacon.
+Beacon event | When a user enters the reception range of a Beacon.
 You can reply to this event.
-For more information, see Using beacons.
+For more information, see Use beacons with LINE. |

-Account link event Indicates that the user linked the LINE account with the service account provided by the provider.
+Account link event | When a user links their LINE account with their account of your service (as a provider).
 You can reply to this event.
-For more information, see Linking user accounts.
+For more information, see User account linking. |

 # Processing on receipt of unsend event